 Figure skating is a varied sport with different things to do for different personalities and you can pick one according to your child’s preferences.

-The basic choices for beginners are Figure Skating or Ice Dancing (Synchronized skaters and ice ballet dancers are taken from those 2).
+The basic choices for beginners are Figure Skating or Ice Dance (Synchronized skaters and ice ballet dancers are taken from those 2).

 - If the club has common classes for beginners, then you start there

 - If the sports are separated from beginner level: Choose figure skating for a more acrobatic child who loves jumping around - or choose ice dance for a less daredevil child who enjoys self-expression and dancing.

 Figure Skating is an acrobatic sport, and Ice Dance is more inclined towards the dance element for self-expression.

 See the Main differences in this article.